Well done Ms. Sullivan.

 By way of introduction, my name is Charlie Gibson.

-He’s not just the former ABC nightly news anchor, he’s Charlie Gibson by-way-of-introduction.
-And he apparently has enough time in retirement to grace the judge with a combination of phrase and cliche so sincere it’d make your sex-fiend buddy weep.
+He’s not just the former ABC nightly news anchor, he’s Charlie by way of introduction.
+And he apparently has enough time in retirement to grace the judge with a combination of phrase and cliche so sincere it’d make your sex-predator buddies weep.

 I tried throughout the 12 hours or so after I read the Washington Post account to reconcile the Chris Kloman I read about and the Chris Kloman I know.